 Acceptable Image Resolution

 This category is applicable to FAP, PAP and TAP tables.
 The resolution of the images shall be either 500 pixels per inch (ppi) or 1000 ppi.
 A small variance is allowed around these two values.
 For PIV-certified devices, a 2% tolerance level is allowed for 500 ppi devices.
-For F certified devices, a maximum 1% deviance is allowed from either 500 or 1000 ppi.
+For Appendix F certified devices, a maximum 1% deviance is allowed from either 500 or 1000 ppi.

 Image Dimension